It’s a Hockey Night in Pittsburgh!

 Fans can experience “Magnificent” Mario with Lemieux’s 1991 Stanley Cup jersey and other game worn items.

-Sharpen your skates and glide like Mario through the history of ice hockey in Western Pennsylvania, from its early beginnings at the iconic Duquesne Gardens, through the founding of the Pittsburgh Penguins in 1967, to the team’s three Stanley Cup Championships.
+Sharpen your skates and glide like Mario through the history of ice hockey in Western Pennsylvania, from its early beginnings at the iconic Duquesne Gardens, through the founding of the Pittsburgh Penguins in 1967, to the team’s five Stanley Cup Championships.
 Along the way, enjoy game-used artifacts from today’s stars, including Sidney Crosby, Evgeni Malkin, and Marc-Andre Fleury.

 - Duquesne Gardens: Transformed from a trolley barn and located in Pittsburgh’s Oakland neighborhood, the Duquesne Gardens housed the world’s largest indoor hockey rink and a second floor ballroom, making it one of the nation’s premiere indoor venues.
 Learn more about the building’s rich history, from the founding of the Ice Capades to the success of the Pittsburgh Hornets, the minor league professional hockey team which captured three Calder Cups from 1951-67.

 - Let’s Go Pens!
 Let’s Go Pens!
 See artifacts from the greatest players in Penguins’ history, including Lemieux’s skates, Sidney Crosby’s hockey stick from his record-setting rookie season in 2005, and Ron Francis’ All-Star jersey from 1996.

 - Protect the Net: Pose like former Penguins goalie Tom Barrasso and take a photo of yourself making the game-winning save.

 Artifact Spotlight: Mario Lemieux 1991 Stanley Cup Jersey